TU Braunschweig: Metrology

 Nanoscale materials and components measuring only millionths of a millimetre have become indispensable in many procedures.
 Their measurement requires new approaches in nanometrology.
 The Laboratory for Emerging Nanometrology and Analytics (LENA) is investigating the limits of the measurable together with the Physikalisch-Technische Bundesanstalt.

 Mobility

-The researchers are working towards a seamless multimodal mobility system.
+The researchers are working towards a multimodal mobility system.
 This focus bundles research in the automotive sector, aerospace technology and rail technology.
 Important topics are intelligent and interconnected mobility, low-emission vehicles using non-fossil energies and sustainable production.
 In addition, traffic management, logistics and social impacts are considered.
-Together with scientists from around the world, TU Braunschweig aims at reducing the number of traffic accidents.
+Together with scientists from around the world, TU Braunschweig conduct research related to reducing traffic accidents.
 The researchers are developing novel materials and surfaces that help reduce fuel consumption and noise, and are developing next-generation energy sources.
-Interdisciplinary research is tied together in the NFL - Aeronautics Research Centre Niedersachsen (English: Lower Saxony) and the NFF – Automotive Research Centre Niedersachsen.
+Interdisciplinary research is tied together in the NFL – Aeronautics Research Centre Niedersachsen (English: Lower Saxony) and the NFF – Automotive Research Centre Niedersachsen.